viniciusmtsantos/cs-parameter_scanner/README.md

     ```
 2. **Open in Visual Studio**: Open the project solution file (`ParameterScanner.sln`) in Visual Studio 2019 or 2022.

 3. **Place files**: If you want to run a debug, I have created a post-build event that automatically copies the necessary files to the Revit Add-ins folder.
 The post-build event is as follows.
-However, if you prefer to place the files manually.
+However, you can to place the files manually, if you prefer.

     ```xml
     <PostBuildEvent>